Jamie Martin (American football): San Francisco 49ers

-Current
+Post-football career

 On April 4, 2012, Martin, a drum player, founded Explode the Moon, an electric rock band that does cover songs.
 He is also the offensive coordinator for Parkway West High School in Ballwin, Missouri.
-Jamie’s wife coaches the Parkway West varsity cheerleaders.
-Jamie recently took ownership of Circa Pub & Grill, a restaurant in Des Peres, MO that serves traditional St. Louis dishes.
+His wife coaches the Parkway West varsity cheerleaders.

+Martin recently took ownership of Circa Pub & Grill, a restaurant in Des Peres that serves traditional St. Louis dishes.

 On November 15, 2014, at halftime of Weber State's victory over the University of Northern Colorado, his #10 jersey was retired by Weber State University.

+In 2023, Martin became the head coach of the Ogden Jets, a team that is part of the private Junior College football league USA Collegiate.